Contents

 Engineers diagnose problems before proposing solutions.
 Apply the same approach to sales.
 Instead of leading with your product, lead with deep diagnostic questions that uncover the root cause of their challenges.

 Example Framework: "What have you tried so far?" → "What was the result?" → "What stopped it from working?" → "What would need to change for this to be successful?"
 This diagnostic approach naturally leads to your solution without feeling like a pitch.
+The same principle should already be visible before the call starts — good commercial pages filter for the right problem and hand the visitor into the sales process with enough context, which is why MonyTek also breaks down how website traffic should enter pipeline.

 Principle 2: Problem-First Thinking